Skip to Content

 Winner: Travel trailers are easier to store than 5th wheels due to their smaller size.

-When it comes to exploring off-road, travel trailers are the better option.
-Trailers are easier to tow off-road and to remote locations.
-The reason is that trailers are lighter and more compact.
-It’s easier to tow a smaller and lightweight trailer down a narrow forest road.
+When it comes to off-road camping, travel trailers are the better option.
+Trailers are easier to tow off-road because they are smaller and lighter.
+It’s easier to tow a small and lightweight trailer down a narrow forest road and over bumpy terrain.

 If you like off-roading or camping in remote areas, you can buy a travel trailer that is specifically designed for off-road use.
 These are often referred to as “off-road campers” or “Overlanding trailers.”

-Off-road campers come equipped with features such as reinforced chassis, rugged tires, higher ground clearance, and even independent suspension systems to handle rough terrain.
-These trailers are suitable for towing behind a variety of overlanding vehicles, including 4×4 SUVs, trucks, and off-road-capable vehicles like Jeeps.
+Off-road campers come equipped with reinforced chassis, rugged tires, higher ground clearance, and even independent suspension systems to help them handle rough terrain.
+For more info, check out my guide to overland trailers.

 Winner: Travel trailers perform better off-road than 5th wheels.